AlexNewsham/R_for_Data_Managers/README.md

 # R_for_Data_Managers
-R coding snippets, scripts and functions for BI, managing and moving data
+R coding snippets, scripts and functions to support Data Managers and DBAs with managing and moving and reporting data